 Tamalpais Trust is a twenty-year charitable lead family trust created in 2012.
 Grant awards are made through RSF Social Finance in San Francisco, California.
 We work closely with a core of Indigenous-led grant partners and advisors in many different countries.
-While our trustee and small staff are not Indigenous Peoples, for now we rely upon the advice of Indigenous Advisors and colleagues.
+We are governed by an Indigenous-led Navigation Council and we rely upon the advice of Indigenous Advisors and colleagues.
 We believe in and support human rights for all, gender equity, and collective leadership.
 The wisdom and practical expertise embodied in Indigenous ways of knowing and learning are of critical importance to the well-being of our whole world.
 We feel it is a privilege to work with dedicated leaders and groups who give their lives promoting and revitalizing endangered Indigenous languages, traditional and innovative Indigenous educational systems, holistic ways of caring for and protecting forests, waterways, communities, territories and Indigenous responses to climate change.
 Most of all, we believe in long term relationships, creative ideas, and accompanying others in offering service and love to Mother Earth.

 Grant funds are committed to:

 - Grant awards congruent with the needs and priorities set forth by Indigenous people